Jacques Brault

 Jacques Brault (29 March 1933 – 20 October 2022) was a French Canadian poet and translator who lived in Cowansville, Quebec, Canada.
 He was born to a poor family, but received an excellent education at the Université de Montréal and at the Sorbonne in Paris.
 He became a professor at the Université de Montréal, in the Département d'études françaises and the Institut des sciences médiévales, and made frequent appearances as a cultural commentator on Radio-Canada.

-Jacques Brault's extensive body of writings includes works of outstanding merit in most literary genres.
-He is the author of plays, novels and works of short fiction, translations and several seminal works of Canadian literary criticism.
-However, it is primarily for his work as a poet that Jacques Brault is admired by readers and known outside of Canada.
+Jacques Brault's writings include plays, novels and works of short fiction, translations and several works of Canadian literary criticism.
+However, it is primarily for his work as a poet that Jacques Brault is known outside of Canada.

 Brault died on 20 October 2022, at the age of 89.